Navid200/xDrip/docs/Native-Algorithm.md

 ## Native Algorithm
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Dexcom](./Dexcom_page.md) >> Native Algorithm

 When we use the native algorithm, the transmitter maintains the [calibration formula](./Calibration.md).
 In non-native mode, xDrip maintains the formula using raw values that are also transmitted by the transmitter.
 The non-native mode is only possible if the transmitter transmits raw values as well.
 A device that only transmits calibrated values, like G6 or G7, can only be used in native mode.
+If you disable native algorithm when using such device, it will be automatically re-enabled.

 The two modes are compared in the following table.
 <br/>